 Working with Bereaved Families

-The Yale Child Study Center has partnered with Child Bereavement UK and the New York Life Foundation to fill the gap that exists in bereavement support and training both locally and nationally by addressing bereavement resources aimed at healthcare professionals outside of the mental health arena.
+The Yale Child Study Center is collaborating with Child Bereavement UK and the New York Life Foundation to fill the gap that exists in bereavement support and training both locally and nationally by addressing bereavement resources aimed at healthcare professionals outside of the mental health arena.
 This multi-faceted program includes providing in-person and virtual trainings to healthcare providers who work with bereaved families, as well as developing resources for families and providers about various bereavement-related topics.

 Trainings are varied in specific content areas, though they all educate professionals in developing effective, empathic, and reflective practices in their work with bereaved families.
 Broadly, these trainings facilitate non-mental healthcare professionals to understand the bereavement process, appreciate the importance of working within the context of each individual family’s structure/system/culture, and develop one’s own reflective capacity and self-care.